|

 Modifications of Usual Sleeping Patterns

-The normal reason for someone loosing sleep is having night sweats, which often
+The normal reason for someone loosing sleep is having night sweats, which often come accompanied by hot flushes.
+Additionally, the depression and the mood swings that come with hormonal imbalance result in lack of restful sleep, all night.

 Water Preservation